The Red Hat family of distributions includes:

 PostgreSQL is available on these platforms by default.
 However, each version of the platform normally "snapshots" a specific version of PostgreSQL that is then supported throughout the lifetime of this platform.
 Since this can often mean a different version than preferred, the PostgreSQL project provides a repository of packages of all supported versions for the most common distributions.

 These distributions all include PostgreSQL by default.
 To install PostgreSQL from these repositories, use the yum command on RHEL 6 and 7:

 Which version of PostgreSQL you get will depend on the version of the distribution:

 The repository contains many different packages including third party addons.
-The most command and important packages are (substitute the version number as required):
+The most common and important packages are (substitute the version number as required):

 If you cannot, or do not want to, use the yum based installation method, all the RPMs that are in the yum repository are available for direct download and manual installation as well.